ostrolucky/app-event-dispatcher/README.md

 // vs. this dispatcher
 $appEventDisdpatcher->dispatch('some.event', null, new User(), [3, 5]);
 ```
-Then in listener if you want to ensure correct arguments are passed, in most dispatchers you are forced to decapsulate
+Then in listener if you want to ensure correct arguments are passed, in most dispatchers you are forced to unwrap
 it and check the types manually:

 ```php